-105 materials, and services and to receive, utilize, and dispose of the same, provided that at all times 106 the Commission shall strive to avoid any appearance of impropriety and/or conflict of interest; 107 (7) To lease, purchase, accept appropriate gifts or donations of, or otherwise own, hold, 108 improve, or use any property, real, personal, or mixed, provided that at all times the Commission 109 shall strive to avoid any appearance of impropriety; 110 (8) To sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of 111 any property, real, personal, or mixed; 112 (9) To establish a budget and make expenditures; 113 (10) To borrow money; 114 (11) To appoint committees, including advisory committees composed of members, state 115 regulators, state legislators or their representatives, consumer representatives, and such other 116 interested persons as may be designated in this Compact and the bylaws; 117 (12) To provide and receive information from, and cooperate with, law-enforcement 118 agencies; 119 (13) To adopt and use an official seal; and 120 (14) To perform such other functions as may be necessary or appropriate to achieve the 121 purposes of this compact consistent with the state regulation of EMS personnel licensure and 122 practice.
-123 (e) Financing of the Commission.
-124 (1) The Commission shall pay, or provide for the payment of, the reasonable expenses of 125 its establishment, organization, and ongoing activities.
-126 (2) The Commission may accept any and all appropriate revenue sources, donations, and 127 grants of money, equipment, supplies, materials, and services.
-128 (3) The Commission may levy on and collect an annual assessment from each member 129 state or impose fees on other parties to cover the cost of the operations and activities of the 130 Commission and its staff, which must be in a total amount sufficient to cover its annual budget as assessment amount shall be allocated based upon a formula to be determined by the Commission, which shall promulgate a rule binding upon all member states: Provided, That no assessment shall be binding upon the State of West Virginia unless and until the rule setting forth the formula for determining the aggregate annual assessment has been authorized by the Legislature pursuant to the legislative rulemaking procedures in §29A-3-1 et seq. of this code: Provided, however, That the validity of any annual assessment levied on the State of West Virginia shall be contingent upon funds being appropriated by the Legislature or otherwise being made available.
+106 the commission shall strive to avoid any appearance of impropriety and/or conflict of interest; 107 (7) Lease, purchase, accept appropriate gifts or donations of, or otherwise own, hold, 108 improve, or use any property, real, personal, or mixed, provided that at all times the commission 109 shall strive to avoid any appearance of impropriety; 110 (8) Sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of 111 any property, real, personal, or mixed; 112 (9) Establish a budget and make expenditures; 113 (10) Borrow money; 114 (11) Appoint committees, including advisory committees composed of members, state 115 regulators, State Legislators or their representatives, consumer representatives, and such other 116 interested persons as may be designated in this compact and the bylaws; 117 (12) Provide and receive information from, and cooperate with, law-enforcement agencies; 118 (13) Adopt and use an official seal; and 119 (14) Perform such other functions as may be necessary or appropriate to achieve the 120 purposes of this compact consistent with the state regulation of EMS personnel licensure and 121 practice.
+122 (e) Financing of the Commission 123 (1) The commission shall pay, or provide for the payment of, the reasonable expenses of 124 its establishment, organization, and ongoing activities.
+125 (2) The commission may accept any and all appropriate revenue sources, donations, and 126 grants of money, equipment, supplies, materials, and services.
+127 (3) The commission may levy on and collect an annual assessment from each member 128 state or impose fees on other parties to cover the cost of the operations and activities of the 129 commission and its staff, which must be in a total amount sufficient to cover its annual budget as 130 approved each year for which revenue is not provided by other sources.
+The aggregate annual 131 assessment amount shall be allocated based upon a formula to be determined by the commission, which shall promulgate a rule binding upon all member states: Provided, That no assessment may be binding upon the State of West Virginia unless the rule setting forth the formula for determining the aggregate annual assessment has been authorized by the Legislature pursuant to the legislative rulemaking procedures in §29A-3-1 et seq. of this code: Provided, however, That the validity of any annual assessment levied on the State of West Virginia shall be contingent upon funds being appropriated by the Legislature or otherwise being made available.

-(4) The Commission shall not incur obligations of any kind prior to securing the funds adequate to meet the same; nor shall the Commission pledge the credit of any of the member states, except by and with the authority of the member state.

-(5) The Commission shall keep accurate accounts of all receipts and disbursements.
-The receipts and disbursements of the Commission shall be subject to the audit and accounting procedures established under its bylaws; however, all receipts and disbursements of funds handled by the Commission shall be audited yearly by a certified or licensed public accountant, and the report of the audit shall be included in and become part of the annual report of the Commission.
+- (4) The commission may not incur obligations of any kind prior to securing the funds adequate to meet the same; nor may the commission pledge the credit of any of the member states, except by and with the authority of the member state. - (5) The commission shall keep accurate accounts of all receipts and disbursements.
+The receipts and disbursements of the commission shall be subject to the audit and accounting procedures established under its bylaws; however, all receipts and disbursements of funds handled by the commission shall be audited yearly by a certified or licensed public accountant, and the report of the audit shall be included in and become part of the annual report of the commission.

-(f) Qualified immunity, defense, and indemnification.
+(f) Qualified immunity, defense, and indemnification. --